nonproftechie/kinetik/README.md

 - constants are `ALLCAPS`
 - classes are `PascalCase`
 - functions are `camelCase`
+- functions should be less than 70 lines of code
 - all `if` statements require brackets
 - use properties instead of getters and setters
-- functions should be less than 70 lines of code
-- `ArrayList` should be avoided.
-Use `List<T>` instead.
+- use generics instead of type casting

 ## Pull Requests
 Pull requests to fulfill featured items are welcome, but must